直接跳至内容部分

 What is copyright?

-Copyright is a form of intellectual property protection granted by law to creators of original works.
-These works can include literary, dramatic, musical, artistic, and certain other intellectual creations.
-In essence, copyright gives the creator exclusive rights to use, reproduce, distribute, perform, and display their work.
+Copyright is a form of intellectual property protection granted by law to creators of original works—literary, musical, artistic, and more.
+In simple terms, it gives the creator exclusive rights to use, reproduce, distribute, perform, and display their work.

 Top-down view of an artist at their desk drawing concept designs